-The proprietary scores are subject to oversight and peer review and are transparent to all relevant investment team members through J.P.
+The proprietary score is subject to oversight and peer review is transparent to all relevant investment team members through J.P.
 Morgan SpectrumTM, J.P.
 Morgan Asset Management's common technology platform.

 The ESG Checklist from which the JPMAM Fundamental ESG Score is derived is produced by the relevant analyst, reviewed by the Directors of Research, and the output may be subject to challenge by the investment teams.